Barclays shaves Staley's pay as whistleblower cloud hangs over CEO

 The amount he actually receives is dependent on achievement of several performance objectives, including increasing shareholder returns and trimming costs.

-Barclays pledged to boost its dividend on Thursday despite a lacklustre performance at its investment bank and below-forecast pretax profits hit by restructuring costs and fresh charges for historic misconduct and compliance failures.
+Barclays pledged to boost its dividend on Thursday despite a lackluster performance at its investment bank and below-forecast pretax profits hit by restructuring costs and fresh charges for historic misconduct and compliance failures.

 Reporting by Sinead Cruise and Lawrence White; editing by Alexander Smith